smhatre59/react-android-drawer-app/README.md

 # react-android-drawer-app
-A sample react app with android drawer
+* A sample react app with android drawer
+   The repository contains a sample app with navigation drawer which is used in many android applications